 - Maintain their lifestyle

-The higher the coverage amount, the higher the monthly premium.
+In simple terms, the higher the coverage amount, the higher the monthly premium..

 Step 2: Choose the Type of Life Insurance

-The type of policy you select has a major impact on price.
+The type of policy you select can affect the price.

 - Covers you for a specific period (10, 20, or 30 years)